-SCHEDULE OF EXPENDITURES OF SPECIAL PURPOSE LOCAL OPTION SALES TAX PROCEEDS FOR THE FISCAL YEAR ENDED JUNE 30, 2020
+SCHEDULE OF EXPENDITURES OF SPECIAL PURPOSE LOCAL OPTION SALES TAX PROCEEDS FOR THE FISCAL YEAR ENDED JUNE 30, 2021

-Project Original and Current Estimated Cost(1) Expended In Current Year (2) Expended In Prior Years (3) Project Status - 0001(2) = SPLOST V Capital Outlay Projects as follows: \$ 62,486,000 \$ 24,397,303 \$ 8,894,063 Ongoing Acquiring and preparing land for the construction of new or replacement schools and the expansion of existing schools; Constructing and equipping two (2) new or replacement schools; Making system-wide technology improvements, including, but not limited to, acquisition and installation of instructional technology, security, and information systems hardware and associated hardware and associated software and accessories, and infrastructure at all schools and selected other facilities; Replacing, purchasing, upgrading or supplementing, capital equipment including, but not limited to, desks, chairs, copiers, tables, school buses, security equipment, and laboratory equipment; Making additions to, renovating, upgrading, making critical infrastructure improvements, and/or equipping existing schools and other selected facilities; Total SPLOST V Expenditures 62,486,000 24,397,303 8,894,063 Total SPLOST Expenditures \$ 117,920,269 \$ 25,251,387 \$ 59,428,115 Non-SPLOST Capital Projects expenditures 4,383,214 Total District Wide Capital Project Fund Expenditure S \$ 29,634,601
+Project Original and Current Estimated Cost(1) Expended In Current Year (2) Expended In Prior Years (3) Project Status SPLOST V Capital Outlay Projects as follows: \$ 62,486,000 \$ 13,513,502 \$ 34,176,796 Ongoing Acquiring and preparing land for the construction of new or replacement schools and the expansion of existing schools; Constructing and equipping two (2) new or replacement schools; Making system-wide technology improvements, including, but not limited to, acquisition and installation of instructional technology, security, and information systems hardware and associated hardware and associated software and accessories, and infrastructure at all schools and selected other facilities; Replacing, purchasing, upgrading or supplementing, capital equipment including, but not limited to, desks, chairs, copiers, tables, school buses, security equipment, and laboratory equipment; Making additions to, renovating, upgrading, making critical infrastructure improvements, and/or equipping existing schools and other selected facilities; Total SPLOST V Expenditures 62,486,000 13,513,502 34,176,796 Total SPLOST Expenditures \$ 117,920,269 \$ 13,849,200 \$ 85,564,932 Non-SPLOST Capital Projects expenditures 3,870,635 Total District Wide Capital Project Fund Expenditure S \$ 17,719,835

 - (1) The District's original cost estimate as specified in the resolution calling for the imposition of the Special Purpose Local Option Sales Tax. - (2) The voters of the City of Marietta approved the imposition of a 1% sales tax to fund the above projects and retire associated debt.
-Amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or other funds over the life of the projects.
+Amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or other funds over the life of the projects. - (3) The balance of expenditures reported for prior years for these projects have been corrected by the School District to appropriately reflect the actual balance of SPLOST funds expended in accordance with the voter approved referendum.